-We will advance this work under ESSA by:
+We will continue to advance this work under ESSA by:

 Supporting use of our Early Warning Indicator System.
 The state produces reports that predict the likelihood of students successfully attaining their next academic milestone throughout their K–12 and postsecondary careers.
-The Every Student Succeeds Act will allow us to continue to help districts identify students who are likely to be off track and provide resources to implement effective interventions.
+The Every Student Succeeds Act allows us to continue to help districts identify students who are likely to be off track and provide resources to implement effective interventions.

-Providing graduation supports for student subgroups.
-The Department is developing specific tools and supports to help schools and districts increase graduation rates for students with disabilities and English learners, whose graduation rates have historically lagged behind state averages.
+Providing graduation supports for student groups.
+The Department developed and continues to refine specific tools and supports to help schools and districts increase graduation rates for students with disabilities and English learners, whose graduation rates have historically lagged behind state averages.

 Expanding postsecondary access.
-The Department continues to promote the development of early college models, including dual-enrollment programs, and partners with organizations across the state to increase the number of graduates that enroll in postsecondary education or training.
+The Department continues to promote the development of early college models and has made significant investments in a statewide Early College designation program.
+Massachusetts also supports dual-enrollment programs, and partners with organizations across the state to increase the number of graduates that enroll in postsecondary education or training.
 We will continue to collaborate with our state partners at the Department of Higher Education to ensure that expectations, experiences, and connections between our agencies are well-aligned.

 Expanding access to career development education, high-quality career pathways, and computer science.
-The Department provides funding and technical assistance to schools, districts, and workforce investment boards to increase the number of students who participate in meaningful work-based learning while in high school.
-Of particular note, Massachusetts recently won a $2 million grant to accelerate the development of high-quality career pathways and help ensure that high needs students are prepared for success after graduation.
-In addition, following the recent adoption of a new curriculum framework on digital literacy and computer science, we plan to accelerate our focus on computer science through deployment of model curriculum units, supporting teachers in their understanding and implementation of the new curriculum frameworks, and the possible inclusion of computer science in MassCore, the Commonwealth’s recommended high school course of study for college and career readiness.
-In all of this work, ESE seeks to build upon and expand the successes of our full-time vocational technical schools and expand access to career-technical education through cultivation of partnerships among these schools, comprehensive high schools, post-secondary institutions, and employers.
+The Department provides funding and technical assistance to schools, districts, and workforce investment (MassHire) boards to increase the number of students who participate in meaningful work-based learning while in high school.
+DESE’s Innovation Pathways initiative places students in high quality workplace settings to give them experience and training in the workforce.
+In all of this work, DESE continues to build upon and expand the successes of our full-time vocational technical schools and expand access to career-technical education through cultivation of partnerships among these schools, comprehensive high schools, post-secondary institutions, and employers.

 School and district accountability

 The state’s accountability system is our primary way of measuring each school’s and district’s progress toward attaining the state goal of success after high school for all students.
-The Every Student Succeeds Act provides us with an opportunity to refine our accountability system to better align it with ESE’s goals and strategies.
-This will allow us to broaden the dimensions of performance we consider, as well as improve our system for assisting those schools and districts farthest behind in attaining the state’s goals.
+The Every Student Succeeds Act provides us with an opportunity to align our accountability system with DESE’s goals and strategies.
+This allows us to broaden the dimensions of performance we consider, as well as improve our system for assisting those schools and districts farthest behind in attaining the state’s goals.

-Our state’s existing accountability system rests primarily on student achievement, growth, and graduation data, with an emphasis on closing gaps for historically low-performing subgroups.
+Our state’s accountability system rests primarily on student achievement, growth, and graduation data, with an emphasis on improving the performance of each school and districts’ lowest performing students.
 These data are fundamental to the educational enterprise.
-If students are not proficient on grade-level material and are not graduating, then schools and districts are not doing their jobs.
+If students are not demonstrating mastery of grade-level material and are not graduating, then schools and districts are not doing their jobs.
 And if not all students are performing well, the accountability system should highlight those gaps.

-Our accountability system will include an accountability index through which we make distinctions in school and district effectiveness.
-In addition, our system will include parent-friendly school and district report cards and online profiles.
+Our accountability system includes measures through which we make distinctions in school and district performance.
+In addition, our system is complimented by parent-friendly school and district report cards and online profiles.
 We are committed to providing families and the public with a robust picture of each school and district.
-These online profiles and report cards will include a wider range of indicators than will be incorporated in the accountability index.
+These online profiles and report cards include a wider range of indicators than are incorporated in the accountability system.